What Is Fluoroscopy and How to Prepare

 Fluoroscopy — How It Works

-You may have a fluoroscopy exam performed on an outpatient basis at Envision Radiology, or you may need to stay in a hospital.
+You may have a fluoroscopy exam performed on an outpatient basis at Envision Imaging, or you may need to stay in a hospital.
 The type of fluoroscopy you receive depends on your condition and your doctor’s recommendation.

 Typically, fluoroscopy follows this process: